tencentcloudstack/terraform-provider-tencentcloud/tencentcloud/services/tke/resource_tc_kubernetes_node_pool.md

 }
 ```

 Wait for all scaling nodes to be ready with wait_node_ready and scale_tolerance parameters.
+The default maximum scaling timeout is 30 minutes.

 ```hcl
 resource "tencentcloud_kubernetes_node_pool" "example" {